EricSmekens/jsep/README.md

 jsep.plugins.register(ternary, object);
 ```

+#### List plugins:
+Plugins are stored in an object, keyed by their name.
+They can be retrieved through `jsep.plugins.registered`.

 #### Writing Your Own Plugin:
 Plugins are objects with two properties: `name` and `init`.
 Here's a simple plugin example: